naes4-5/tui_diary/planning.typ

 file where the terminating character is '\n' _ had to make the character '|' _
 - Using as a cli tool
--> using the args from argv to decide what I'm doing -> I'm only now realizing that this has probably lost sight of the orignal scope, but whatever.
+-> using the args from argv to decide what I'm doing -> I'm only now realizing that this has probably lost sight of the original scope, but whatever.